rdsea/bigdataplatforms/tutorials/streamingwithflink/README.md

 You can check [the Flink example](https://ci.apache.org/projects/flink/flink-docs-release-1.9/getting-started/tutorials/local_setup.html) and test it to see how it works.

 >Hint: You can also use the web UI to submit a job to a Session cluster.
-Alternatively, use Flink CLI on the host if it is installed: flink run -d -c ${JOB_CLASS_NAME} /job.jar
+Alternatively, use Flink CLI on the host if it is installed: flink run -d -m ${FLINK_JOBMANAGER_URL} /job.jar [jar_arguments]

 ## BTS example